NehaAr/Synthetic-omics-data/README.md

 - `matplotlib`
 - `scikit-learn` (only required for the Stage Classifier tab)

-> **Note:** the script currently reads the optional HPA file from a hardcoded path (`/content/NOT_new_rna.tsv`), which is a Google Colab convention.
+> **Note:** the script currently reads the optional HPA file from a hardcoded path (`/content/HPA.tsv`) (provided in data folder), which is a Google Colab convention.
 If running locally, either create a `/content/` directory with the file in it, or edit the `pd.read_csv(...)` path near the top of the script to point at your own file location.

 > **Note:** CSV downloads are written to `/tmp/`, which exists by default on Linux/macOS.
 Windows users should edit the `download_clinical_csv()` / `download_protein_csv()` functions to use a Windows-compatible temp path (e.g. `tempfile.gettempdir()`).